Nie daj się

 "Nie daj się" is the third single released from Doda's first solo album, Diamond Bitch.
 It is a single from the re-issue of the album.
-The song became the biggest hit of her solo career.

-The song won in the category Polish Summer Hit 2008 at the Sopot Hit Festival.
+The song became the biggest hit of her solo career, and won in the category Polish Summer Hit 2008 at the Sopot Hit Festival.

 Doda performed the song live at the National Festival of Polish Song in Opole 2008, Sopot Top Trendy Festival 2008 and Sopot Hit Festival 2008.
 She also sang "Nie daj się" at the final concert of summer concert tour "Hity Na Czasie 2008" in Zabrze.

 Music video

-The single's music video, directed by Anna Maliszewska, was filmed in Warsaw.
+The single's music video was directed by Anna Maliszewska, the script was written by Doda, and filming took place in Warsaw.
 The video premiered on July 9, 2008 on Plejada.pl.